tembo-io/website/docusaurus/blog/2023-12-18-introducing-pg_vectorize/index.md

 In other words…60 seconds.
 That’s all it takes to try it out for yourself.

-Come to [cloud.tembo.io](https://cloud.tembo.io) and create a vector db or install pg_vectorize on any instance in Tembo for yourself—and while you're at it, visit the github repos of the extensions that power this project a star!
+Come to [cloud.tembo.io](https://cloud.tembo.io) and create a vector db or install pg_vectorize on any instance in Tembo for yourself—and while you're at it, visit the [pg_vectorize repo](https://github.com/tembo-io/pg_vectorize) and give it a star!

 Want to use an open source model instead of using OpenAI to generate your embeddings?
 We have something coming up for you—stay tuned!